BlueberryLanmm/IGME-206-XIA/Project/Shmup Project/README.md

     -   Right: D or Right
 -   Fire:
     - Automatically fire for ship guns.
-    - L-Shift fire for special missiles (need to be reloaded by gun fire hit).
+    - Space to fire special missiles (when energy is fully charged by gun fire hit).

 ### Enemies
 -   Small ship: enemy with fast movement, low HP and normal gun fire.